CG Principle

 The Company places emphasis on operating the business effectively under the principles of good governance, and the Company discourages making transactions with interrelated individuals or transactions that may involve conflicts of interest.
 In this regard, in the event of such transactions, the Audit Committee will perform a thorough investigation, report and propose to the Board of Directors for approval.

-The Board of Directors is responsible for prescribing the good governance policy, including the implementation and practice, covering the display of information related to operating performance in different aspects; financial information, risk management, investment, liquidity, assets and debts, legal compliance, rules and regulations, as well as the review and follow-up to ensure compliance.
-The Board of Directors shall consider the report and information with care and caution to be aware of key signals, for instance, the tendency for an increase in the interest rates, higher risks in various aspects, failure to comply with the law and regulations, as well as other issues that may impact the Company’s credibility.
+The Board of Directors is responsible for prescribing the good corporate governance policy, including the implementation and practice, covering the display of information related to operating performance in different aspects; financial information, risk management, investment, liquidity, assets and liabilities, legal compliance, rules and regulations, as well as the review and follow-up to ensure compliance.
+The Board of Directors shall consider the report and information with care and caution to be aware of key signals, for instance, the tendency for interest rates, higher risks on various aspects, failure to comply with the law and regulations, as well as other issues that may impact the Company’s credibility.
 The Board’s self-assessment shall also be conducted to identify ways for further improvement in the future.

 The Company has implemented a code of conduct that serves as guidelines for directors, executives, and staff to follow.
 The Company’s code of conduct covers fairness toward the shareholders, realization of the rights of all stakeholders, abstinence from any actions that result in conflicts of interest, responsibility towards the Company’s assets, abstinence of usage of internal information for one’s benefit, accurate and timely disclosure of information, and responsibility toward society and the public.

-To improve the effectiveness of work performance, the Board of Directors conducts self-assessment on an annual basis, allowing opportunities for the directors to consider the Board’s performance.
-This self-assessment is a critical tool in evaluating the appropriateness of the Board’s structure and the effectiveness of the Board’s performance according to the principles of good governance.
-In this regard, the Board will analyze the evaluation outcomes, suggestions, and different points worth observing to consider and adjust to better suit the nature of business operations accordingly.
+To enhance work effectiveness, the Board of Directors conducts an annual self-assessment of the Board and its sub-committees, providing directors with an opportunity to review their performance.
+This self-assessment serves as an important tool for evaluating the appropriateness of the Board’s composition and the effectiveness of its performance in accordance with the principles of good corporate governance.
+The Board reviews and analyzes the evaluation results, suggestions, and key observations to make improvements and better align its practices with the nature of the Company’s business operations.

 The assessment of performance on a collective basis.